ashishsalve/ansible-bootstrap/README.md

 ````

-## STEP 1: Prepare target machine
+## Target Machine Preparation

-Copy the contents of the script below into init.sh and save it to a file on your Debian 11 system.
-Then, run the script as the root user.
+1. Copy the contents of the script below into a file named `init.sh`

 ````sh
 #!/bin/bash